Tribler/tribler/doc/Tribler development on OS X.md

   echo 'import site; site.addsitedir("/usr/local/lib/python2.7/site-packages")' >> /Library/Python/2.7/site-packages/homebrew.pth
 ```

+This command basically adds another location for the Python site-packages (the location where libtorrent-rasterbar is installed).
+This command should be executed since the location where brew installs the Python packages is not in sys.path.
 You can test whether libtorrent is correctly installed by executing:

 ```
 python